saramartz/saramartz/README.md

 ## Little more about me ♍

-- 🔭  I’m currently working on my professional profile and portfolio
-- 💻  I’m currently learning React Native and improving my knowledge
-- 👯  I’m looking forward to collaborate with other content creators
+- 👯  I’m looking forward to collaborate with other content creators and make beautiful connections
-- :heavy_check_mark: 2021 Goal: Contribute more to Open Source projects
+- :heavy_check_mark: 2024 Goal: Take part of meaningful and exciting projects working within a team with similar interests

 ##